SMK121/aws-s3-boto3-task/README.md

 ## Key Features

 - Stores and retrieves any amount of data
-- Highly scalable and durable storage
+- Highly scalable and durable cloud storage
 - Built-in redundancy across Availability Zones
-- Can host static websites
+- Can be used to host static websites
 - Accessible through:
-  - AWS Console
+  - AWS Management Console
   - AWS CLI
   - AWS SDKs such as Python boto3